Skip to content

 Path Latency Description

-fast ~5ms Policy directly blocks or allows, no LLM call
+fast ~5ms Rule directly blocks or allows, no LLM call

 standard 3-5s Full LLM verification runs against the action content